-Recently, large format SPAD image sensors have emerged, featuring photon counting in pixel and accurate gating over a large array.
+Recently, large format SPAD image sensors have emerged, featuring photon counting in pixel and deepsubnanosecond gating over a large array with high timing uniformity.
 These sensors are revolutionizing fluorescence lifetime imaging microscopy (FLIM), Förster resonance energy transfer (FRET), super-resolution microscopy, and other biomedical diagnostics techniques [3],[4],[5],[6],[7],[8].

-Large format sensors have many embodiments, whereas in some the pixels are small, made of a single SPAD [7],[8], while in others the pixels are large made of a large number of SPADs.
+The sensors have many embodiments, whereas in some the pixels are small, made of a single SPAD [7],[8], while in others the pixels are large, made of a large number of SPADs.
 The latter are generally known as silicon photomultipliers (SiPMs) or multi-pixel photon counters (MPPCs) [9],[10].
-Several architectures exist for SiPMs: in analog SiPMs, for instance, the SPAD anodes (or cathodes) are summed in current through a quenching resistance, so as to achieve an overall current proportional to the number of detected photons [9].
-In digital SiPMs the SPAD's digital outputs are ORed through a logic gate [10].
+Several architectures exist for SiPMs: in analog SiPMs, for instance, SPAD anodes (or cathodes) are connected together through a quenching resistance, so as to sum all avalanche currents in order to achieve an overall current proportional to the number of detected photons [9].
+In digital SiPMs the SPAD's digital outputs are combined through a logic gate [10].

-In the all-digital image sensor field, multi-channel digital SiPMs [11] and other high granularity SiPMs [12] represent a fusion of SPAD image sensors and SiPMs, thanks to the increased number of pixels, whereas each pixel retains the properties of SiPMs, while enabling one to compute a very large number of timestamps in single multi-photon bundles or showers.
-This is especially useful whenever detailed statistics of complex photonic events are required, such as in the case of scintillation at the core of PET image reconstruction [13],[14].
+Multi-channel digital SiPMs [11] and other high granularity SiPMs [12] represent a fusion of SPAD image sensors and SiPMs, thanks to the increased number of pixels, whereas each pixel retains the properties of SiPMs, while enabling one to compute a very large number of timestamps in multi-photon showers.
+This is especially useful whenever detailed statistics of complex photonic events are required, such as in the case of scintillation, at the core of PET image reconstruction [13],[14].
 Photon statistics provided by SPAD image sensors and SiPMs can enhance the resolution of a medical image both in 2D and 3D, thanks to the increased accuracy of the reconstruction, which in turn is directly related to the timing accuracy of the photonic event.